OPC UA Read Task

 // Create and configure task

-const task = await client.hardware.tasks.create({
+const task = await client.tasks.create({

 name: "OPC UA Read Task",